Photo Gallery: 10 Amazing National Park Adventures (And How To Pull Them Off)

 Zion National Park

 Southern Utah’s wealth of canyon-country riches certainly doesn’t begin and end with this park.
 But there’s a good reason Zion is the best-known of the numerous national parks and other public lands gracing Utah.
-The trails below and that scale Zion Canyon’s half-mile-tall, gold and white monoliths are a good place to start.
+The trails below and amid Zion Canyon’s half-mile-tall, gold and white monoliths are a good place to start.
 But don’t stop there: Treat yourself to the incomparable vistas from the West Rim Trail and in the Kolob Canyons by repeating this family backpacking trip in Zion.
 Are you a seriously ambitious hiker or trail runner?
 Read about an ultra-dayhike across the park and a descent of The Subway.
-Watch for my upcoming feature story about backpacking Zion’s Narrows, and see this photo gallery from all the hikes I’ve done in Zion, and all of my stories about Zion.
+And see this photo gallery from all the hikes I’ve done in Zion, and all of my stories about Zion.

 Mount Rainier National Park